atomiks/tippyjs-react/README.md

 ### Performance

-`popperInstance`-related props that aren't primitive values should be memoized or hoisted to a static constant, so that the `popperInstance` is not recreated on every render:
+Props that the `popperInstance` depends on that aren't primitive values should be memoized or hoisted to a static constant, so that the `popperInstance` is not recreated on every render:

 - `popperOptions`
 - `flipBehavior`